programminghistorian/jekyll/lessons/linux-installation.md

 ### Install Python v.
 2 and Python “Beautiful Soup” module

-1. Open a terminal (Dash Home, then type Terminal, then click on the Terminal icon).
+1. Open a terminal (`Dash Home`{.userinput}, then type `Terminal`{.userinput}, then click on the Terminal icon).
-2. Now type: sudo apt-get install python2.7 python-beautifulsoup
+2. Now type:
+    `sudo apt-get install python2.7 python-beautifulsoup`{.userinput}
-3. Enter your password, and then type Y to finish the install.
+3. Enter your password, and then type `Y`{.userinput} to finish the install.
 Note that you probably have Python 2.7 installed already, so don’t be alarmed if Ubuntu tells you that.

 ### Create a directory